 The TBMPOY men’s hiking pants are a great option if you’re looking for an affordable pair of pants.
 They retail for about $30, so they’re quite a bit cheaper than other name-brand pants.
 They’re made from Polyamide and Spandex, meaning they are stretchy, lightweight, rugged, and breathable.

 The pants also have pretty good water repellency, as well as excellent breathability.
-They are very comfortable to wear, especially during warm weather hikes when you need something that will give you that barely there feel.
+They are very comfortable to wear, especially during warm weather hikes when you need something that will give you that “barely there” kind of feel.

-Also, these pants feature an elastic waist, so it should be pretty easy to get a pair that fits well.
+Also, these hiking pantsfeature an elastic waist, so it should be pretty easy to get a pair that fits well.
 And they come with a belt – that’s a pretty convenient feature for the price, but it’s not like you’re getting an outstanding belt.